1688168/Codes/SD/001_requirements.md

 * airplane required fault tolerant: an engine is out, we still need to be able to fly safly until next step
 * a car just need to be high available. when getting flat tire, we just experience a short down-time to replace it with spare tire.
 * fault tolerance is with higher cost due to no down time requirements
+* close to zero downtime

 > Resilience
 * Systems that in the face of faults can provide an maintain an acceptable level of service are called resilience system.
+* ability to quickly recover from failure

+> Reliability
+* high availability + correctness + time
+* system always performs it's intended functions correctly and in time

 ## User/Customers
 ## Scale (Read and Write)
 ## Performance